Enderbyte-Programs/CraftServerSetup/README.md

 - Download craftserversetup.tar.xz from the latest release

-- Unzip the tar.xz to a directory
+- Unzip the tar.xz to a directory with `tar -xf craftserversetup.tar.xz`

-- Open a terminal in that directory
+- Open a terminal in that directory `cd craftserversetup`

 - Run the command `./installer`